Medicaid Investigations Division

 - Fraud committed by Medicaid health care providers;

-- Physical abuse of patients in Medicaid-funded facilities;
+- Physical abuse of Medicaid patients and of patients in Medicaid-funded facilities;

 - Embezzlement, theft, and improper commingling of patients’ funds in Medicaid-funded facilities.